Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 James Watson worked for the Chinese Maritime Customs medical service in Newchwang (now Yingkou), and as the first Western doctor to practice in northwestern China.
 There is an article on his life here.

 Wang Tao, a noted Chinese writer and translator, lived in Scotland with James Legge (see above), with whom he had worked in Hong Kong.
 Wang Tao travelled widely, including to Edinburgh, Aberdeen, Huntly, Dundee and Glasgow, and wrote Jottings from Carefree Travels about his experiences.
-There is a modern biography in English, Between Tradition and Modernity: Wang T'ao and Reform in Late Ch'ing China (ISBN 978-0674068759), which is sometimes available second-hand.
+There is a modern biography in English, Between Tradition and Modernity: Wang T'ao and Reform in Late Ch'ing China (East Asian) (ISBN 978-0674068759), which is sometimes available second-hand.

 John Thomson from Edinburgh was the first significant social photographer to work in China - see this Wiki page.
 He travelled widely in Hong Kong, Macau, Guangdong, Fujian, Shanghai and Beijing, and up the Yangtze, and according to one commentator, he is "regarded as the most eminent photographer to have visited China in the 19th century".
 He took photos of all aspects of Chinese life, and his views of ordinary people demonstrate that his sympathies appeared to lie with the deprived and humble.